 Automating the solutions for the back-office routine improves the performance of any company.
-ERP is a platform that you can rely on where you access any type of data in real time.
-It means that any updates and changes are available in a moment after they have been finished.
+ERP is a platform that you can rely on where you access any type of data in real-time.
+It means that any updates and changes are available a moment after they have been finished.

-It’s a powerful solution for managing the financial part of the business and integrating with other units.
+So, what is ERP in finance?
+In general, it’s a powerful solution for managing the financial part of the business and integrating it with other units.
 You can integrate it with production, sales, shipping, management, etc. All transactions are available from any device and in any location.
 No handwork and no mistakes in making the calculations.
 Complete transparency and everlasting records of the transactions make a financial module a valuable tool.

 Features may vary for different ERP solutions.
-It’s good if you develop a custom platform with the financial module — you will get a great opportunity to implement only those features that your business needs.
-If you pick up a ready solution, you will be limited in a number of features or you will have to pay for those that you don’t actually need.
+Therefore, it’s good if you develop a custom platform with the financial module — you will get a great opportunity to implement only those features that your business needs.
+If you pick up a ready solution, you will be limited in several features, or you will have to pay for those you don’t actually need.

-Implementing essential features into the ERP system will let any organization keep the pace of a changing market situation around them.
-It’s much easier to become and remain a market leader when all the key processes are automated and the staff can focus on increasing the revenue rather than on administrative tasks.
+Implementing essential features into the ERP system will let any organization keep pace with the changing market situation around them.
+It’s much easier to become and remain a market leader when all the key processes are automated, and the staff can focus on increasing the revenue rather than on administrative tasks.

 Let’s take a close look at the most common features of ERP systems.

-Client database.
-You get all the information about your clients and store it in one location.
-You can collect the data about financial transactions, balance sheets, and personal facts.
-You can grant your staff with access to this information that will be available at any time of the day or night.
+You know all the information about your clients and store it in one location.
+Besides, you can collect data about financial transactions, balance sheets, and personal facts.
+Also, you can grant your staff access to this information that will be available at any time of the day or night.

-Accounting system.
 No more tons of paper waste.
-You turn all the paperwork into online reports and sheets that are available for anyone who has the access.
+ERP finance and accounting modules will help you turn all the paperwork into online reports and sheets available for anyone with access.
 All the processes become visible and transparent.

-Asset management.
 You get a simple but powerful tool for monitoring the assets and their state.
-You will see the depreciation in real time if it ever happens.
+Moreover, you will see the depreciation in real time if it ever happens.
 You will also receive advanced reports that are formed in a few seconds.

-Financial analytics.
-You will see all the dashboards in real time with receivables and payables data, various types of reports and other important data units.
-Everything is displayed in a user-friendly way with visuals.
+You will see all the dashboards in real-time with receivables and payables data, various types of reports, and other important data units.
+Everything you see in finance modules in ERP is displayed in a user-friendly way with visuals.

-Forecasting.
-The financial module will provide you with accurate forecasts that are based on reports and the current situation in your company.
-There will be comprehensive algorithms that will save you from hours of work.
+The ERP financial system module will provide you with accurate forecasts that are based on reports and the current situation in your company.
+There will be comprehensive algorithms that will save you hours of work.

-Other features.
-You will have simple billing and invoice management systems for any currency you need, keep all the financial and operational metrics in one place.
+You will have simple billing and invoice management systems for any currency you need, keeping all the financial and operational metrics in one place.
 If you choose a custom ERP development service, you will be able to decide what kind of features a financial module of an ERP system will have.

-How can you benefit from the features of ERP:
+So, how can you benefit from the features of ERP in finance?